Your California Wedding Planning and Coronavirus

 When I first wrote this article in spring 2020, I think we all assumed this was a short-term situation.
 I had couples with May weddings reschedule to August or September and be faced with the same scenario of their venue not permitting a large wedding.

 As I write this, we're on the cusp of December and looking at going into another possible lockdown.
-My confidence on large weddings happening in 2021 is not very high.
+My confidence in large weddings happening in 2021 is not very high.
 As we've seen, it's going to be solely dependent on the infectious rate and how that impacts your ability to have an event.

-If you're looking to host your event the same way you planned it (100+ guests at an indoor reception site), I strong recommend pushing out your wedding to summer or fall 2021, or even pausing wedding planning until 2022.
+If you're looking to host your event the same way you planned it (100+ guests at an indoor reception site), I strongly recommend pushing out your wedding to late summer or fall 2021, or even pausing wedding planning until 2022.
 Keep in mind that this isn't a guarantee; we all have our fingers crossed for 2021 weddings but none of us know the future!